Blog

 • Right TRAC?

 Went to the Theoretical Roman Archaeology Conference this weekend (yes, for the wag who asked, there is an actual Roman Archaeology Conference too).
-I’ve been to a fair few conferences in the role of hireling/organiser, setting them up, writing delegate Read more
+I’ve been to a fair few conferences in the role of hireling/organiser, setting them up, writing delegate briefing, occasionally speaking or chairing, but this is only the second conference I’ve ever attended… Read more

 • All tech bright and beautiful.

 Technology can be made exciting, cool and tempting.
 After all, if you’re to reach for that apple, you’ve first got to reach for your purse.
 And nobody wants to waste money buying the wrong thing.
-What about wasted time though, Read more
+What about wasted time though, the purveyors of technology don’t point this out but choosing, trying and learning new technology… Read more

 • Invading, with elephants.

 As part of the far too random reading I’ve been doing for my dissertation I stumbled on a fascinating detail of ancient history: apparently* elephants took part in the siege of Colchester in AD43.
-Somewhere outside the town, the Roman Read more
+Somewhere outside the town, the Roman Army were kicking their heels, unable to get on with taking Colchester until the main… Read more